 As a second redundancy for recovering the rocket, the team implemented a simple Radio Beacon.
 An amateur radio license was obtained in order to access the transmission frequencies, and the callsign is included in the Morse-Code message that the beacon emits, "VE2COR MCGILL".
 This module was intended to have an outstanding battery life, in the event that the recovery team fails to find a landed rocket on the launch day.
-Given the 46-hour battery life, the team may still have a chance of locating the rocket using the direction-finding method on a subsequent day.
+Given the 46-hour battery life, the team may still have a chance of locating the rocket using the direction-finding method.
 By using a 7-element yagi antenna and a software defined radio, the team can seek the direction of strongest signal.
+Furthermore, this module can be configured to communicate with the telemetry module, and re-broadcast the GPS coordinates on this frequency using the AX.25 protocol.

 Finally, the COTS module aboard the rocket serves as a second redundancy for parachute deployment, and a third redundancy for recovery.
 The AIM XTRA 2.0, by Entacore Electronics, is capable of datalogging, firing e-matches, and broadcasting flight data on 433 MHz.
-All avionic modules are located in a central fiberglass section of the airframe, with the exception of the SRAD Telemetry module, which is housed in the nose-cone.
-These sections of the airframe are intentionally fiberglass for radio-transparency.
-The panel cut-outs, as viewed in Figure 23, allows easy accessibility and ease of assembly.
+All avionic modules are located in a central fiberglass section of the airframe for radio-transparency.
+The panel cut-outs, as viewed in Figure 26, allows easy accessibility and ease of assembly.
 The avionics are safed with "pull-pins" until arming on the launch pad, at which point these pins are removed, and power is sent to the avionic modules.

-Figure 23 Avionics Bay integration with rocket.
+Figure 26 Avionics Bay integration with rocket.